100,000 passport applicants have gotten the long form

 In the first year the new forms were in use, 14,018 passport applicants were told to fill out one or the other of the long forms.
 The numbers have been lower since the start of the COVID-19 pandemic, which drastically reduced the numbers of passport applications, but over the last ten years, an average of 10,819 people have been told to fill out one of these long forms each year — almost ten times as many as the State Department had estimated.

 Almost nobody is able to complete these forms, and demanding that an applicant complete one of these forms is tantamount to summary denial of a passport.
-That means that more than a hundred thousand US citizens have been denied US passports over the last ten years, and an additonal number that may never be know (since the records have been destroyed) before that, through the use of these forms as a pretect for passport denials.
+That means that more than a hundred thousand US citizens have been denied US passports over the last ten years, and an additonal number that may never be known (since the records have been destroyed) before that, through the use of these forms as a pretect for passport denials.

 We regularly receive requests for assistance from US citizens who have been denied passports because they are unable to complete these deliberately impossible forms.